 - Recognise and demonstrate awareness of the disciplinary frameworks and attributes of architecture

 - Present, substantiate and advocate for design proposals in a public setting, and accept critique in a constructive manner

-- Engage with and contribution to studio culture.
+- Engage with and contribution to the design studio culture